-The simplest configuration to get a picosecond fiber laser is to use the gain switch effect of a laser diode (see page 12).
+The simplest configuration to get a picosecond fiber laser is to use the gain switch effect of a laser diode (see above).
 This effect occurs during the first 100 picoseconds of the optical pulse when a short electronic pulse is applied to the laser diode (see Figure 18).
 Companies like Picoquant or NKT(ex Onefive) are well known for utilizing this effect prior to amplification.

 It is difficult to get a stable pulse using the gain switch approach.
 This generates many constraints on the laser diode choice, the laser diode integration (fiber coupling) and the driver electronic performance.
 The energy reached by these laser diodes is typically on the order of 10 picojoules, so reaching 1 mJ requires 80 dB gain.
 Knowing that a typical amplifier stage gain is approximately 15 dB, it can take roughly 5 stages of amplification with all of the the isolators, ASE filters, and laser diode pumps that every stage must contain in order to use this approach to a create a picosecond fiber laser.